 An honest and funny account of my life behind the curtain as a multicultural woman in the very Eurocentric world of ballet.
 You can expect a wild ride, including play-by-plays of memorable performances and falls, aka Swan Dives.
 It’s an entertaining look into my constant balancing act between the high brow and low brow moments of my life as the Rogue Ballerina.

 Best thing about being a ballerina?

 There are too many to mention but the discipline and determination I’ve acquired through training from a very young age has proven useful in all aspects of my life.
 And travelling on someone else’s dime honestly can’t be beat.
 I’m very much looking forward to sharing my gifts again with an audience.

 I am super proud to represent multicultural woman and be a ballerina on a daily basis.
 I’ll be thrilled to return to the stage following this 18-month pandemic hiatus.
 I’m immensely proud of grabbing hold of my truth and sharing it in my memoir, Swan Dive: The Making of a Rogue Ballerina, on sale now in the US, Canada and the UK.

 What’s next for you?

 I’m excited to continue telling stories.
+I’m currently dancing in New York City Ballet’s Nutcracker through January 2, and making a world premiere of a reimagined lost Baroque work, “Ballet des Porcelaines,” at the Metropolitan Museum this December.
 Alongside an all-Asian American Creative team, I’ll debut a new AAPI (Asian American Pacific Islander) Princess for dance fans, making this work very special for me.
 I’ll be heading to the UK to promote Swan Dive: The Making of a Rogue Ballerina across the pond, and I’m thrilled to seek out new adventure and opportunity there.
 I feel like now is the time for me to truly fly.